 In this Article

-Is Eating Garlic Safe During Pregnancy?
+Is It Safe to Eat Garlic During Pregnancy?

 How Much Garlic Can You Eat While Pregnant?